Wynn gets no money in termination deal with casino company

-LAS VEGAS (AP) - A termination agreement between embattled casino mogul Steve Wynn and the company bearing his name shows that he won't receive any compensation and can't be involved in any competing gambling business for two years.
+LAS VEGAS (AP) - A termination agreement between embattled casino mogul Steve Wynn and the company bearing with his name released Friday leaves him without any severance or compensation and prohibits him involvement in any competing gambling business for two years.

-The terms of the agreement were released Friday by Wynn Resorts.
-Wynn resigned as CEO earlier this month amid sexual misconduct allegations.

-The billionaire has vehemently denied the allegations, which he attributes to a campaign led by his ex-wife.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.